Fundamental Analysis

 Inflation

 We started out with inflation in the purchasing power parity case, saying it would drive a currency down.
-This is because no one, whether a consumer or an investor, wants to hold a diminishing assets.
+This is because no one, whether a consumer or an investor, wants to hold a diminishing asset.
 Consumers rush to spend devaluing currencies, worsening the devaluation, and investors exit for higher “real” returns, “real” meaning after inflation.

 Other Influences on Central Banks

 When the Fed started cutting interest rates during the financial crisis of 2007-08, it was not because inflation was falling.
 It was because the economy was falling and falling hard and fast into a Great Recession.
 Lower interest rates were supposed to goose the economy back into first gear from a dead halt.
-In this instance, it was the failure of some financial institutions and the subsequent collapse the US housing market that triggered the crisis.
-In Europe, the central banks lowered rates at least in part because of the peripheral sovereign debt crisis.
+In this instance, it was the failure of some financial institutions and the subsequent collapse of the US housing market that triggered the crisis.
+In Europe, the central banks lowered rates, at least in part because of the peripheral sovereign debt crisis.
 Some central bankers would like to see higher rates to dampen speculative excess that may be encouraging bubbles in some asset classes.

 Traders do watch trade balances and inflation rates for a rough, general overview of how a currency should be priced, as a nod to purchasing power parity, but you will not find professional traders seeking out PPP as a key indicator on which to base a trading position.
-Traders watch inflation more as a clue to future central bank monetary policy, since a rise in rates tends to cause a currency to fall as an equilibrating factor.
-The equilibration works only in some cases and even then only some of the time, and you will not find easily accessible data on interest rate differentials, even though differentials are the one solid Forex determinant in a sea of data of that is only partly relevant.
+Traders watch inflation more as a clue to future central bank monetary policy since a rise in rates tends to cause a currency to fall as an equilibrating factor.
+The equilibration works only in some cases and even then, only some of the time, and you will not find easily accessible data on interest rate differentials, even though differentials are the one solid Forex determinant in a sea of data that is only partly relevant.